The 5 Cs Of Social Media

 Psychographics answer the question every marketer is trying to answer: What do my buyers want?

-Once you’re past the dating phase and having regular conversations with your community, you’ll get to the 4th C: Collaboration.
+Once you’re beyond the dating phase and having regular conversations with your community, you’ll get to the 4th C: Collaboration.

 Collaboration is where savvy brands are sitting right now.